 Rumor has it that dragons might not be of this world at all.
 One legend suggests that dragons came to Westeros from a second moon that drifted too close to the sun, causing it to hatch and release these fiery creatures.
 This theory adds a cosmic twist to their already mysterious origins, making us wonder if there’s more to uncover about their ancient past.

 Contrary to many fantasy tales where a dragon's color indicates its powers and abilities, in Martin's universe, a dragon's hue holds no such significance.
+Dragons can be found in a variety of colors, from black to gold, with no impact on their abilities or temperament.
+This makes each dragon uniquely magnificent without the constraints of stereotypical color-coding.

 The maesters of Westeros have long debated the gender of dragons.
 Some claim that dragons can change genders, akin to some real-world reptiles and amphibians.
 This theory might explain how the Targaryens' initial five female dragons managed to lay eggs and ensure their species’ survival, suggesting a fascinating biological flexibility.